SamJoan/droopescan/README.md

 ./droopescan scan --help
 </pre>

-The master branch always contains the latest version released.
+The master branch corresponds to the latest release (what is in pypi).
+Development branch is unstable and all pull requests must be made against it.

 # Features
 ## Scan types.